Cam York: Professional

 On March 31, 2021, the Flyers signed York to a three-year, entry-level contract.
 York made his NHL debut on May 7 in the Flyers' 4–2 win over the Washington Capitals.
 On January 8, 2022, York recorded his first NHL point with an assist to James van Riemsdyk as the Flyers won 3–2 in overtime against the San Jose Sharks.
 He scored his first NHL goal in a 3–2 loss to the New York Rangers on January 15.

 York signed a two-year contract with the Flyers on July 10, 2023.

 On March 25, 2025, York dressed for the Flyers game against the Toronto Maple Leafs, but was benched for the final 50 minutes.
 It was later reported that York and head coach John Tortorella got into a verbal altercation after the game in which the two "both crossed a line."
 Tortorella was fired two days later due to the altercation as well as comments he had made regarding the team.
 York dressed for the team's game that night, but was benched for the entire contest.

 York agreed to a five-year contract with the Flyers on July 7, 2025.
+In game 6 of the first round of the 2026 Stanley Cup playoffs against rivals Pittsburgh Penguins, York scored the series-winning goal in overtime.
+York threw his stick into the crowd in celebration, but it was later returned to him by a fan to keep as memorabilia.